adamralph/bullseye/README.md

   await RunTargetsAndExitAsync(args, ex => ex is SimpleExec.ExitCodeException);
   ```

+- Switch to the solution directory — `cd ..`
-- From the folder containing the `.sln` file, run the targets project — `dotnet run --project targets`.
+- Run the targets project — `dotnet run --project targets`.

 Voilà!
 You've just written and run your first Bullseye build program.
 You will see output similar to: